0xTCG/aldy/README.rst

 - ``10x`` for 10X Genomics data

 .. attention::
-  For the best results on 10X Genomics datasets, use EMA aligner, especially if doing *CYP2D6* analysis.
+  For the best results on 10X Genomics datasets, use `EMA aligner <https://github.com/arshajii/ema/>`_, especially if doing *CYP2D6* analysis.
 Aldy will also use EMA read cloud information for improved variant phasing.

 - ``exome``, ``wxs``, ``wes`` for whole-exome sequencing data